 Notes and Expert Tips

-- If using butter, note that you will end up with less butter than you started with.
-This is because you will remove the milk solids and evaporate the excess water.
+• When making your own batch of Instant Pot Cannabutter, know that you will end up with less butter than you started with.
+This is normal because you will remove the milk solids and evaporate the excess water during the process.

-- If doing an oil infusion, you can optionally add in lecithin.
-Do not add this if infusing butter.
+• If you are doing an oil infusion, you can optionally add in lecithin.
+Do NOT add this if infusing butter.

-- Just want to decarb but NOT infuse?
-Check out this simple guide for decarbing in an Instant Pot
+• Just want to decarb but NOT infuse?
+Check out this simple guide for how to decarboxylate cannabis in an Instant Pot.

-- Helpful Tip - If you use butter molds, we recommend using a spoon to get the pure, infused butter into the first full stick of the mold.
+• If you use butter molds, I recommend using a spoon to get the pure, infused melted butter into the first full stick of the mold.
 You will only need to remove the milk solids from one stick.

 Instant Pot Cannabutter or Oil Infusions